 - Pricing: If your solids are pure carbide, they will sell for the current price of carbide.
-Be aware that not all solids are made completely from carbide.
-If only part of the solid needed to be very durable, then it may be that only part is carbide, and the rest is a less valuable metal, like high-speed steel.
-For example, some drill bits contain carbide only in the tip.
-Use the identification tests listed above to get an idea of the carbide content of your solid scrap.
+Be aware that not all solids are made from carbide alone; if only part of a solid needed to be very durable, for instance, then it may be that that part is carbide and the rest is a less valuable metal like high-speed steel.
+Some drill bits contain carbide only in the tip, for example.
+Use the identification tests mentioned below to get an idea of what the carbide content of your solid scrap is.

 - Selling sludge: Sludge is recyclable, but not all recyclers have the facilities to process and recycle sludge.
 Be sure to call and confirm that your recycler accepts sludge before you make a trip.

-- Pricing: The value of sludge depends on what percent of it is carbide, and what percent is contaminants.
-The heavier your sludge, the higher the carbide content.
+- Pricing: The value of sludge depends on what percentage of it is carbide and what percentage are contaminants.
+The heavier your sludge, the higher its carbide content.
 As benchmarks, a 40-pound gallon of sludge probably has high carbide content.
 A 24-pound gallon may or may not have enough carbide to be recycled, it will depend on moisture and contaminants.
 A 12-pound gallon is probably not recyclable.
-The recycler will only be able to confirm the carbide content and final price after analysis.
+The recycler will only be able to confirm the carbide content and final price after an analysis is done.

 - Examples: Carbide powder may be left over from machining processes with carbide parts.

-- Selling Powder: Powder is recyclable, but not all recyclers have the facilities to process and recycle it.
-Be sure to call and confirm that your recycler accepts sludge before you make a trip.
+- Selling powder: Powder is recyclable, but not all recyclers have the facilities to process and recycle it.
+Be sure to call and confirm that your recycler accepts powder before you make a trip.
 Powder is easier to separate than sludge, so recyclers can buy it even when the percentage of tungsten is as low as 20%.

-- Pricing: The value of scrap carbide powder depends on the percent of contaminants.
+- Pricing: The value of scrap carbide powder depends on the percentage of contaminants.
 As with sludge, the heavier your powder, the higher the carbide content.
-Tungsten powder itself is used in processes like thermal spray for hard facing and other processes; so if your scrap comes from a process that began with tungsten powder, it will have higher tungsten content and more value.
+Tungsten powder is used in processes like thermal spray for hardfacing and other processes; so if your scrap comes from a process that began with tungsten powder, it will have a higher tungsten content and thus be more valuable.

 How to Identify Carbide

 There are two types of solid carbide scraps: clean and dirty.
 Clean scraps are solids, such as drill bits.
-Dirty scraps have braze alloy in them, which is a type of solder that appears as a white-gold substance.
-These dirty scraps are still valuable and include items such as saw tips taken off a saw.
-You can either identify carbide by weight or use a spark or magnet test.
+Dirty scraps have braze alloy in them, which is a type of solder that appears white-gold.
+These dirty scraps, such as saw tips, are still valuable.
+You can identify carbide by weight or by using the tests described below.

 - Weight: Carbide can be identified by weight because it is very heavy; two tablespoons weigh over a pound.

 - Spark Test: Carbide is usually found in end mills, inserts, or saw tips.
-When put on a grinding wheel, carbide will make dark reddish-orange, short, dim sparks, rather than white firework-like sparks.
+When put on a grinding wheel, carbide will make sparks that are dark reddish-orange, short, and dim rather than white firework-like sparks.